-- An opinion and an advice issued by the European Securities and Markets Authority (ESMA) on investment-based crowdfunding.
+- An opinion79 and an advice80 issued by the European Securities and Markets Authority (ESMA) on investment-based crowdfunding.
 In its considerations, ESMA highlighted that significant risks potentially affecting crowdfunding / peer-to-peer lending are not currently addressed at the EU level.
-In this respect, ESMA concluded that the development of a EU-level regime for crowdfunding / peer-to-peer lending could be considered - An opinion issued by the European Banking Authority (EBA) on lending-based crowdfunding.
+In this respect, ESMA concluded that the development of a EU-level regime for crowdfunding / peer-to-peer lending could be considered81 - An opinion issued by the European Banking Authority (EBA) on lending-based crowdfunding82.
 EBA started its analysis of lending-based crowdfunding in autumn 2013, with a view to determine the potential risks to participants in this markets (i.e. lenders, borrowers and platform providers); the driver of these risks and to assess the extent to which regulation would be required to ensure that market participants can have confidence in this market innovation.
-The EBA concluded that 'the convergence of practices across the EU for the supervision of crowdfunding is desirable to avoid regulatory arbitrage, create level-playing field, ensure that market participants can have confidence in this market participants can have confidence in the supervision, and contribute to the single European market.
+The EBA concluded that 'the convergence of practices across the EU for the supervision of crowdfunding is desirable to avoid regulatory arbitrage, create level-playing field, ensure that market participants can have confidence in this market innovation, and contribute to the single European market'83.